Upgrading Your Business From Windows 7 To Windows 10

 You want to minimise the risk of downtime on your system, but also any downtime on your colleagues’ productivity.
-How can you best schedule the required upgrades to avoid employees unable to their jobs?
+How can you best schedule the required upgrades to avoid employees unable to do their jobs?

 Depending on how many devices in need of replacing at your business, will you need to schedule the maintenance over weeks or months?

 Once you know what you need and when you need it by, you must consider your budget.
 Have you accurately budgeted for a Windows 10 upgrade at your business in the amount of time that you have?

 For an upgrade, implementation, and set up with new 3rd party software, including new or additional licenses, costs will be around £1000 per machine.
 Have you discussed this with your company’s decision-makers?
 Will you pay upfront or will you spread out the cost through financing?